hphelion/documentation/devplatform/devplatform.index.md

 The HP Helion Development Platform provides additional Application Services that integrate into the Application Lifecycle Service.
 These currently include:

 ###Database as a Service
 The Database as a Service is optionally installed as part of the Helion Development Platform.
-If not installed as part of the platform, you can [install](/helion/devplatform/install/#database)it and then [configure](/helion/devplatform/connectdatabase/#configure) it for [use from within the Application Lifecycle Service](/helion/devplatform/connectdatabase/).
+If not installed as part of the platform, you can [install](/helion/devplatform/install/#database) it and then [configure](/helion/devplatform/connectdatabase/#configure) it for [use from within the Application Lifecycle Service](/helion/devplatform/connectdatabase/).

 - An implementation of OpenStack Trove, [Database as a Service](/helion/devplatform/createdatabase/) provides scalable and reliable cloud database provisioning functionality for both relational and non-relational databases.
 - The Database service provides a simple and easy way to access and utilize features in a database without the overhead of administration.